jackmobiles/JackBypass/README.md

-# JackBypasss V4
+# JackBypass

-JackBypasss V4 is a KernelSU module designed to optimize the Android environment for a smoother gaming experience in Free Fire by applying system-level tweaks automatically during boot.
+JackBypass is a KernelSU module designed to optimize the Android environment for a smoother gaming experience in Free Fire by applying system-level tweaks automatically during boot.

 ## Features